libraries-fi/kirkanta-api/doc/documentation.md

 services            | List of services provided by the library. departments         | List of departments attached to the library. schedules           | Service hours for specified period of time.
-See endpoint `/schedules`.
+See endpoint `/schedules`. transitInfo         | Fields related to public transportation and parking.

 - Amount of returned service times can be controlled with parameters `period.start` and `period.end`.
 - Note that the maximum number of schedules per request is limited internally to 5 000 rows.